-- 7 DRUG INTERACTIONS

-- 8 USE IN SPECIFIC POPULATIONS
+- 7 DRUG INTERACTIONS 8 USE IN SPECIFIC POPULATIONS

-- Pregnancy

-- Lactation
+- Pregnancy Lactation

-- Females and Males of Reproductive Potential Pediatric Use 8.4
+- Females and Males of Reproductive Potential

-- Geriatric Use
+- Pediatric Use

-- Hepatic Impairmen

-- Renal Impairment
+- Hepatic Impairmen Renal Impairment

-- 9 DRUG ABUSE AND DEPENDENCE Controlled Substance
+- 9 DRUG ARUSE AND DEPENDENCE

-- Abuse
+- Controlled Substance Abuse

-- Dependence 9.3
+- Dependence

 - 10 OVERDOSAGE

 - 11 DESCRIPTION

 - 12 CLINICAL PHARMACOLOGY

 - Mechanism of Action Pharmacodynamics

 - 12.3 Pharmacokinetics

-- 13 NONCLINICAL TOXICOLOGY

-- 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+- 13 NONCLINICAL TOXICOLOGY 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

 - 16 HOW SUPPLIED/STORAGE AND HANDLING

 - 17 PATIENT COUNSELING INFORMATION

-Sections or subsections omitted from the full prescribing information are not listed.

-plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
-In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in fentanyl plasma co centration.
-Monitor patients receiving Fentanyl Citrate Injection and any CYP3A4 inhibitor or inducer [see Warnings and Precautions (5.3), Drug Interactions (7), Clinical Pharmacology (12.3)]
+Sections or subsections omitted from the full prescribing information plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
+In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in fentanyl plasma con centration.
+Monitor patients receiving Fentanyl Citrate Injection and (5.3), Drug Interactions (7), Clinical Pharmacology (12.3)]

-Risks From Concomitant Use With Benzodiazepines Or Other CNS Depressants Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depres-sion, coma, and death [see Warnings and Precautions (5.4), Drug Interactions (7)]
+Risks From Concomitant Use With Benzodiazepines Or Other CNS Depressants Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death [see Warnings and Precautions (5.4), Drug

-- Reserve concomitant prescribing of Fentanyl Citrate Injection and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inad- - Limit dosages and durations to the minimum required. - · Follow patients for signs and symptoms of respiratory depression and sedation.
+- Reserve concomitant prescribing of Fentanyl Citrate Injection and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inad-Limit dosages and durations to the minimum required. - · Follow patients for signs and symptoms of respiratory depression and sedation.